anfema/bin-grammar/Readme.md

 	// this function is called before encoding an object
 	// Attention: The only effect of this function is the side effect on the `parseTree`
 	//
-	// object: the object to encode
+	// `object`: the object to encode
-	// parseTree: the template/object tree
+	// `parseTree`: the template/object tree
 	// options:
 	//  - `bigEndian`: Big endian setting from the parser to inherit from
 	//                 when not explicitly set